-This comment mischaracterizes the goal of the change made to the proposed regulations and draws false conclusions on artificial labor rate data that was generated simply for the purpose of displaying the capabilities of the software system.
+This comment mischaracterizes the goal of the change made to the proposed regulations and draws false conclusions on artificial labor rate data

+Recall that this system yields these odd results based on the unrealistic assumption that auto shops are evenly distributed throughout the sample area.
+Given that this method in reality will include large areas of ocean, farmland, forest and residences in the sample area, as does the example in the Analyzer, it has even less to recommend it. that was generated simply for the purpose of displaying the capabilities of the software system.
 Disclaimers were made to workshop participants that the data used were for demonstration purposes and did not reflect actual surveyed rates in any of the areas or for any of the shops.
 Disclaimers were also prominent on the CDs distributed to interested parties.
 The goal was not to proportionately expand the geographic area, but instead to include shops just outside the geographic area that still represent a reasonable alternative to the subject shop by virtue of their proximity.
 As such the one-mile periphery was chosen to add these shops.